How Teleport Works

 - To join a cluster, both users and servers must authenticate and receive certificates.

-- The Teleport auth service is the CA of the cluster, which issues certificates for all supported protocols.
+- The Teleport Auth Service is the CA of the cluster, which issues certificates for both users and servers with all supported protocols.

 This model prevents honeypot attacks and eliminates the issue of trust on first use.
 This also allows users to enumerate all servers and other resources that are currently online.